Summary:

 Pro Tip:

-The cost of normal wear and tear typically cannot be passes on to your tenants.
+The cost of normal wear and tear typically cannot be passed onto your tenants.
 Learn more about normal wear and tear when it comes to rentals.

 Many landlords like to routinely check in on their tenants and property.
 You might also need to handle maintenance, repairs, or improvements on-site.
-If you use your personal vehicle to make the trip, you may be able to deduct the cost of travel using one of two different methods:
+According to NOLO, if you use your personal vehicle to make the trip, you may be able to deduct the cost of travel using one of two different methods:

 - Actual expenses or